ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ## 1.1 Running FastQC

 We will now assess the quality of the reads that we downloaded.
 First, we need to make an output directory for the fastqc results to be stored.
-This we want to do in the 'RNAseq070319' directory.
+This we want to do in the 'home' directory that contains all the needed files.

 ~~~
+$ docker run --rm -it scienceparkstudygroup/master-gls:fastq-latest

+$ conda activate fastq

+$ cd home

 $ mkdir fastqc
 ~~~
 {: .bash}